reframe-hpc/reframe/docs/howto.rst

 It defines two stages.
 The first one, called ``generate``, will call ReFrame to generate the pipeline specification for the desired tests.
-All the usual `test selection options <manpage:test-filtering>` can be used to select specific tests.
+All the usual :ref:`test selection options <test-filtering>` can be used to select specific tests.
 ReFrame will process them as usual, but instead of running the selected tests, it will generate the correct steps for running each test individually as a Gitlab job in a child pipeline.
 The generated ReFrame command that will run each individual test reuses the :option:`-C`, :option:`-R`, :option:`-v` and :option:`--mode` options passed to the initial invocation of ReFrame that was used to generate the pipeline.
 Users can define CI-specific execution modes in their configuration in order to pass arbitrary options to the ReFrame invocation in the child pipeline.